viktor-platform/cadquery-opencascade-parametric-model/README.md

 # OpenCascade modelling in Viktor
-This sample app shows how to construct intricate [schematics](.viktor-template/schematic.svg) and [3D models](.viktor-template/3d_model.png) from within Viktor.
+This innovative application demonstrates the advanced capabilities of constructing intricate 3D models and schematics within Viktor.
 ![](.viktor-template/cad-demo-cropped.gif)

-The goal of this app is to show that Viktor can handle detailed geometries next to those constructed with its built-in geometry module.
-This is achieved by using an open-source python library ([```CadQuery```](https://cadquery.readthedocs.io/en/latest/index.html)), which allows us to build (parametric) 3D CAD models and output those in high qaulity CAD formats (STEP, AMF, 3MF and GLTF).
+The primary objective of this app is to showcase Viktor's proficiency in handling complex geometries alongside those created with its native geometry module.
+This is accomplished by integrating an open-source Python library, [```CadQuery```](https://cadquery.readthedocs.io/en/latest/index.html), which enables the creation of parametric 3D CAD models and their export in high-quality CAD formats such as STEP, AMF, 3MF, and GLTF.

-The following functionalities are showcased in this app
+Key functionalities featured in this app include:
-- Parametric 3D modelling
+- Advanced parametric 3D modeling
-- Viktor's Geometry & Image views
+- Enhanced visualization through Viktor's Geometry and Image views

 ## Parametric pillow block
-In this template we will see how to view and edit a parametric pillow block for a standard 608-size ball bearing using Viktor:
+In this template we will see how to view and edit a parametric pillow block for a standard 608-size ball bearing:
 <img
     src=".viktor-template/3d_model.png"
     alt="3D CAD model"